A conditional version of the second fundamental theorem of asset pricing in discrete time: Super- and subhedging

-For a proof of this result we refer to \cite[Corollary 7.18]{follmer2011stochastic}.
 While $\cE_0 = \bar{\cE}_0$ is easy to show, the case $t \geq 1$ requires more sophisticated methods.
+We provide a new method for proving this result by deriving the superhedging duality directly from the extension result Lemma~\ref{lem_consistent_unique}.
+To this end, we will show in Theorem \ref{thm_superhedge_consistent} below, that $\cE$ is a time-consistent expectation.
+As the same holds true for $\bar{\cE}$ (see Remark \ref{rem_pasting} below), Lemma \ref{lem_consistent_unique} gives access to the conditional superhedging duality $\cE_t = \bar{\cE}_t$ for $t \in \{1, \dots, T\}$.

+It is worth to recall the classical way to establish the superhedging duality.
+Usually, one verifies the $\cM_e$-supermartingale property of $\bar{\cE}$.
+Then, one relies on the optional decomposition to show the difficult inequality $ \bar{\cE} \geq \cE$.
+We refer to \cite[Corollary 7.18]{FS} and \cite[Theorem 1, p.~514]{shiryaev} for more details.
 In case of a finite probability space, the proof simplifies as in \cite[Theorem 2.4.4]{delbaen2006mathematics}.
-Here, we give a new method for the proof and derive the super-hedging duality directly from the extension result Lemma \ref{lem_consistent_unique}.

-As for processes, we will also need a notation for the dynamic conditional expectation.
-In this regard, we will denote $\cE(H)$ for the process $(\cE_t(H))_{t \in \{0,t\dots,T\}}$ and use a similar notation for the other dynamic non-linear expectations.
+In the following, we will frequently use techniques based on conditional nonlinear expectations.
+For the convenience of the reader, we collected the most important results for our analysis in Appendix \ref{sec:nonlinear expectations}.
+We refer to this place for standard notions like sensitivity, time consistency, etc. As for processes, we will also need a notation for the dynamic conditional expectation.
+In this regard, we will denote $\cE(H)$ for the process $(\cE_t(H))_{t \in \{0,\dots,T\}}$ and use a similar notation for the other dynamic nonlinear expectations.